 Security by Design

 The bridge was designed with a zero-trust mindset.
-Every layer limits what is possible:
+Every layer limits what's possible:

 Real-World Use Cases